typed-ember/ember-cli-typescript/README.md

 This works because (a) we include things in your types directory automatically and (b) TypeScript will merge this module and interface declaration with the main definitions for Ember Data from DefinitelyTyped behind the scenes.

 If you're developing an addon and concerned that this might affect consumers, it won't.
 Your types directory will never be referenced by consumers at all!

+#### Class property setup errors

+Some common stumbling blocks for people switching to ES6 classes from the traditional EmberObject setup:

+`Assertion Failed: InjectedProperties should be defined with the inject computed property macros.` – You've written `someService = inject()` in an ES6 class body in Ember 3.1+.
+Replace it with the `.extend` approach or using decorators (`@service` or `@controller`) as discussed [above](#service-and-controller-injections).
+Because computed properties of all sorts, including injections, must be set up on a prototype, *not* on an instance, if you try to use [class properties] to set up injections, computed properties, the action hash, and so on, you will see this error.

+- `Assertion Failed: Attempting to lookup an injected property on an object without a container, ensure that the object was instantiated via a container.` – You failed to pass `...arguments` when you called `super` in e.g. a component class `constructor`.
+Always do `super(...arguments)`, not just `super()`, in your `constructor`.

 ### Type definitions outside `node_modules/@types`